Ads or account disabled

 Google treats policy violations and invalid activity very seriously in order to protect the users, publishers, and advertisers who make up our advertising ecosystem.
 While we usually notify publishers and take action for policy and invalid activity at the site level, there may be times when we will need to suspend or disable accounts due to policy violations or invalid activity.

 An account suspension provides the publisher with 30 days to make the relevant changes to their sites.
 If you have been suspended, you’ll still be able to log into your AdSense account.
 However, no ads will be shown for 30 days, and you’ll notice a payment hold automatically added to your account.
-At the end of this suspension period, we’ll automatically re-enable ad serving, remove the payment hold, and monitor your account to ensure compliance.
-Please note that if additional issues with policy violations or invalid activity persist following an account’s suspension period, we may permanently disable the account.

 If your account is suspended, you’ll receive an email stating whether this action was due to policy violations or invalid activity.
 Please search your email for a message from AdSense and review the relevant section below: